moutajDev/moutajDev/README.md

 ## Welcome to MoutajDev's GitHub!

-Hello! 👋 I'm Moutaj, a passionate developer dedicated to creating innovative solutions and sharing knowledge with the community.
+Hello! 👋 I'm João Mouta, a passionate developer dedicated to creating innovative solutions and sharing knowledge with the community.
 Here you'll find a variety of projects that I've worked on, ranging from web development to data science and more.

 ### 📂 Repositories